yoshuawuyts/speaking/2016-06-nodeconf-oslo/proposal.md

 -----------------
 ## A little bit more
 As a contractor most projects I've encountered were built as monoliths, taking great effort to refactor and unwrap into different services.
-I found there usually is a great divide between the initial (JS) application and the system that requires to be run on a cluster, and as such would like to give a talk on how to prevent running into (critical) scaling issues from the start of a project.
+I found there is usually a great divide between the initial (JS) application and the system that must be run on a cluster.
+Based on my experience I would like to give a talk on how, from the start of a project, scaling issues like this can be avoided.

 In this talk I'll show how the nanomsg POSIX compliant sockets can be integrated into Node.js for both in-process and (networked) inter-process communication.
-At the end of the talk the audience should have a good feeling for the ideas underlying nanomsg, an overview of staple architecture patterns and the right resources to further investigate further.
+At the end of the talk the audience should have a good understanding of the ideas underlying nanomsg, an overview of staple architecture patterns and the right resources to further investigate further.

 ## About
 I'm a freelance software engineer who's been an active member of the Node.js